 In closing, I want everyone to understand I am not recommending this lender, categorically, for every borrower.
 This lender, in my opinion, is only appropriate for certain borrowers.
 When I took out my loan, I had just lost $5,000 in commission on one business transaction, just because I hadn’t acquired a certain asset for my work at home business.
 I refused to let that happen again; therefore, I took out this loan with the reasonable expectation of being able to pay it back very soon by being positioned properly in my business.
 It was the lessor of two evils because I would rather pay $1,750 in interest than lose another $5,000 commission, essentially.

 You have to look at your own circumstances and make sure you are making the right decision for you and (or) your family when you take out this loan.
 It would be easy to slam this lender and say they are taking advantage of people; but in reality, this lender is giving people options to grow their business.
 To do that, however, the lender has to be protected from the extraordinary risk they are taking on with some borrowers; hence, some of the perceived shocking interest rates some borrowers incur.

 My “This is On You Disclaimer”:

-Disclaimer: by clicking any of the banner or NetCredit links, you may be routed to NetCredit .
-You may also be routed to a loan handling hub to find the best loan to meet your needs.
+Disclaimer: by clicking any of the banner or text links, you may be routed to a lending group who will help find you the best loan for your situation .
 I only work with top tier reputable lenders.
 When I wrote this post and made the video, I envisioned NetCredit as my goto lender for referals; however, turns out they are limited to certain geographical regions.
-Also, I have been driving traffic to the NetCredit offer for over a year now (March 8, 2015 to April 7, 2016) and I have not seen one single conversion, which is odd to say the least.
+Also, I have been driving traffic to the NetCredit offer for over a year now (March 8, 2015 to April 7, 2016) and I have not seen one single conversion (affiliate commission), which is odd to say the least.